manulorente/linux-foundation-lfs101/README.md

 Suppose you have a file that contains the full name of all employees and another file that lists their phone numbers and Employee IDs.
 You want to create a new file that contains all the data listed in three columns: name, employee ID, and phone number.
 How can you do this effectively without investing too much time?

-paste can be used to create a single file containing all three columns.
+`paste` can be used to create a single file containing all three columns.
 The different columns are identified based on delimiters (spacing used to separate two fields).
-For example, delimiters can be a blank space, a tab, or an Enter.
+For example, delimiters can be a blank space, a tab, or an `Enter`.
 In the image provided, a single space is used as the delimiter in all files.

-paste accepts the following options:
+`paste` accepts the following options:

-- -d delimiters, which specify a list of delimiters to be used instead of tabs for separating consecutive values on a single line.
-Each delimiter is used in turn; when the list has been exhausted, paste begins again at the first delimiter.
+- `-d` delimiters, which specify a list of delimiters to be used instead of tabs for separating consecutive values on a single line.
+Each delimiter is used in turn; when the list has been exhausted, `paste` begins again at the first delimiter.
-- -s, which causes paste to append the data in series rather than in parallel; that is, in a horizontal rather than vertical fashion.
+- `-s`, which causes `paste` to append the data in series rather than in parallel; that is, in a horizontal rather than vertical fashion.

 ![Paste](images/paste.png)

-paste can be used to combine fields (such as name or phone number) from different files, as well as combine lines from multiple files.
+`paste` can be used to combine fields (such as name or phone number) from different files, as well as combine lines from multiple files.
 For example, line one from file1 can be combined with line one of file2, line two from file1 can be combined with line two of file2, and so on.

 To paste contents from two files one can do: